csprance/GraphAutoLayout/README.md

 # Substance Designer Graph Auto-Layout
-> This is a part of Graph Auto-Layout plugin for Substance Designer
+> Graph Auto-Layout plugin for Substance Designer

-> Copyright (C) 2018 Alex Zotikov (twitter.com/z_fighting)

-> Updated for 2019 by Chris Sprance (twitter.com/csprance)

-> Published under GPLv2 license

 ![Example](https://csprance.com/shots/2019-12-27_e24433b4-a471-46ba-b517-49674742212a.gif)
 # HELLO!

-Nice that you decided to try the plugin.

 Graph Auto-Layout plugin will try to transform your creative Substance Designer spaghetti graph into something aligned and perfect, but at the same moment cold and faceless.